TU Athletics Points of Pride

 TU football players who had tremendous NFL careers include: David Alexander, Steve August, Don Blackmon, Dennis Byrd, Steve Largent, Ralph McGill, Jerry Ostroski, Drew Pearson, Ray Rhodes, Bob St. Clair, Howard Twilley and Gus Frerotte.

-Two of the NFL's African-American head coaches were graduates of The University of Tulsa -- Lovie Smith (currently with the Chicago Bears) and Ray Rhodes (formerly of the Green Bay Packers).
+Two of the NFL's African-American head coaches were graduates of The University of Tulsa -- Lovie Smith (currently with the Tampa Bay Buccaneers) and Ray Rhodes (formerly of the Green Bay Packers).
 Smith led his Bears team to an appearance in the 2007 Super Bowl.

 Tulsa's women's golf team has won four national championships, the latest in 1988, and has finished in second place five times.
 The women's team has produced more than 30 All-Americans.